How to Get Help for Barbiturate Addiction

 - Using a greater amount of barbiturates than was prescribed or more than you had intended to take.

-- Attempting to quit using barbiturates with no success.
+- Attempting to quit using the drug with no success.

 - Becoming preoccupied with using barbiturates.